-This often depends on the on the card issuer, so here are some examples:
+This often depends on the card issuer, so here are some examples:

-Can I Get Approved for a Secured Credit Card?
+How to Get Approved for a Secured Credit Card

 Approval will often depend on criteria other than the deposit.
 For instance, Capital One requires applicants to have a functioning bank account.